Documentation

 Gallery

 Gallery is a built-in service specifically designed for visual novel game galleries (image collections).
-It allows you to add, remove, and check for items, with support for serialization/deserialization.
+It allows you to add, remove, and check for items.
+Gallery data can be persisted via localStorage (standalone) or automatically included in game save (via serialize/deserialize).

 Gallery is suitable for managing image collection systems in games, such as character portraits, CG images, background images, etc.